Business Continuity Plan vs. Disaster Recovery Plan - Zerto

 Savvy organizational leaders employ corporate strategies such as disaster recovery (DR) and business continuity (BC) to nimbly navigate through such emergencies and maintain functionality in the face of disasters.
 To help you decide which of these strategies you should deploy, let’s explore the differences between business continuity and disaster recovery plans, and when, how, and in what scenarios they are most effective.

 Business continuity planning describes the process of documenting a holistic set of protocols and procedures to help businesses maintain a certain minimum level of functionality when a crisis hits.
-The outcome of that planning process is the business continuity plan, or BCP.
+The outcome of that planning process is the business continuity plan.
 It is a strategy designed to help businesses continue operating with minimal disruption during a disruptive event.

 The BCP is a master document that details your organization’s entire prevention, mitigation, response, and recovery protocols for all kinds of threats and disasters.

-At a high level, some of the key elements of a BCP are:
+At a high level, some of the key components of a business continuity plan are:

 • Information about and/or references to BC governance, policies and standards